lucky-119/Promptologist/README.md

 ```
 ## How to run the code

++ Install the requirements.
-+ The valid and test data can be found in the data folder
++ Download the validation and test data from the data folder.
-+ For the train data, refer to the Medical GPT training data and use translate.ipynb to translate and get the training data
++ For the train data, refer to the Medical GPT training data and use ```translate.ipynb``` to translate and get the training data
-+ Upload the data files to the coding platform you are using
++ Upload the data files to your IDE.
-+ Run the cells sequentially from the Promptologist.ipynb file
++ Run the cells sequentially from the ```Promptologist.ipynb``` file.